Dance music: Electronic

 By 1981, a new form of dance music was developing.
 This music, made using electronics, is a style of popular music commonly played in dance music nightclubs, radio stations, shows and raves.
-During its gradual decline in the late 1970s, disco became influenced by electronic musical instruments such as synthesizers.
-The first notable fully synthesized disco hit was "I Feel Love" by Giorgio Moroder and Pete Bellotte with lyrics by Donna Summer.
-Looping, sampling and segueing as found in disco continued to be used as creative techniques within trance music, techno music and especially house music.
+During its gradual decline in the late 1970s, disco became influenced by electronic musical instruments such as synthesizers. sampling and segueing as found in disco continued to be used as creative techniques within trance music, techno music and especially house music.

 Electronic dance music experienced a boom in the late 1980s.
 In the UK, this manifested itself in the dance element of Tony Wilson's Haçienda scene (in Manchester) and London clubs like Delirium, The Trip, and Shoom.
 The scene rapidly expanded to the Summer Of Love in Ibiza, which became the European capital of house and trance.
+In 2018, the release of Fisher's "Losing It", a significant tech-house crossover by the Australian EDM producer, marked a notable shift in trends within the dance music landscape.

 Many music genres that made use of electronic instruments developed into contemporary styles mainly due to the MIDI protocol, which enabled computers, synthesizers, sound cards, samplers, and drum machines to interact with each other and achieve the full synchronization of sounds.
 Electronic dance music is typically composed using synthesizers and computers, and rarely has any physical instruments.
 Instead, this is replaced by analogue and digital electronic sounds, with a 4/4 beat.
 Many producers of this kind of music however, such as Darren Tate and MJ Cole, were trained in classical music before they moved into the electronic medium.

 Associated with dance music are usually commercial tracks that may not easily be categorized, such as "The Power" by Snap!, "No Limit" by 2 Unlimited, "Gonna Make You Sweat (Everybody Dance Now)" by C+C Music Factory, and the Beatmasters' "Rok da House" but the term "dance music" is applied to many forms of electronic music, both commercial and non-commercial.

-Some of the most popular upbeat genres include house, techno, drum & bass, jungle, hardcore, electronica, industrial, breakbeat, trance, psychedelic trance, UK garage and electro.
+Some of the most popular upbeat genres include house, techno, gqom, drum & bass, jungle, hardcore, electronica, industrial, breakbeat, trance, psychedelic trance, UK garage and electro.
 There are also much slower styles, such as downtempo, chillout and nu jazz.

 Many subgenres of electronic dance music have evolved.
-Subgenres of house include acid house, electro house, hard house, funky house, deep house, tribal house, hip house, tech house and US garage.
+Subgenres of house include acid house, kwaito, electro house, hard house, funky house, deep house, afro house, tribal house, hip house, tech house and US garage.
 Subgenres of drum & bass include techstep, hardstep, jump-up, intelligent D&B/atmospheric D&B, liquid funk, sambass, drumfunk, neurofunk and ragga jungle.
 Subgenres of other styles include progressive breaks, booty bass, Goa trance, hard trance, hardstyle, minimal techno, gabber techno, breakcore, broken beat, trip hop, folktronica and glitch.
 Speed garage, breakstep, 2-step, bassline, grime, UK funky, future garage and the reggae-inspired dubstep are all subgenres of UK garage.